jackabald/Dijkstra/README.md

 # Dijkstra
 Dijkstra shortest path algorithm developed in CS400 Programming III
+This is not the full project.
+This is the Dijkstra code I developed for our full travel guide.